encresearch/publisher/README.md

 ## Install and Run
 These instructions are to get ```publisher``` up and running in your ```Raspberry Pi```.
 Make sure the hardware and wiring are set up correctly before trying to run the software.

-The dependencies can be met either by cloning into the project and setting up a conda environment based on the ```environment.yml``` file, or by building the publisher container alongside a telegraf container using the ```docker-compose.yml``` file.
-Instructions for both cases are explained below. **We recommend using Docker for installation**.
+The dependencies can be met either by cloning into the project and setting up a virtual environment based on one of our requirement files (dev, dev_x86, test, prod), or by building the publisher container using the ```docker-compose.dev.yml``` file.
+The dev_x86 will install the necessary packages to run this repo in simulation mode in a non-RaspberryPi machine.
+Instructions for both cases are explained below.

 ### Install and run with Docker
-> Telegraf not yet available

 Install [Docker](https://docs.docker.com/install/)
 ```